packbackbooks/engineering-docs/careers/software-engineer.md

 **Technical Knowledge:** They have robust understanding of their technical specialty, and a working of knowledge of other domains.
 They can solve most problems in their domain.
 Their code is well-abstracted and performant as a rule and rarely needs a significant refactor at the PR stage.

-**Productivity:** They are capable of delivering a large volume of work regardless of the complexity of the work.
+**Productivity:** They are capable of delivering a large volume of work regardless of the complexity/uncertainty of the work.

-**Impact:** They are able to plan for multiple engineers that will take several sprints to complete.
+**Impact:** They are able to plan work for multiple engineers that will take several sprints to complete.
 They can identify strategic opportunities and risks with a proposed plan and affect the direction of the team.

 **Communication:** They point out novel opportunities for refactoring during code review.

-**Collaboration:** Others on the team reach out for help in their area of expertise.
+**Collaboration:** Others on the team reach out for help in their area of expertise, and they make themselves available.

 # Credits